-The CB-450 platform is powered by three 10-watt solar panels in a vertical tower.
+The CB-450 platform is powered by three 10-watt solar panels secured to a stainless steel tower.
 Resting on top of the structure is a topside plate supporting a solar marine light and Vaisala weather sensor.
-To the bottomside, researchers have deployed a multi-parameter water quality sonde and a NexSens T-Node FR Thermistor String.
+On the bottomside, researchers deployed a multi-parameter water quality sonde and a NexSens T-Node FR Thermistor String.
 These plug directly into watertight sensor ports below the buoy’s data well.
-A similar setup is used in the second buoy.
+A similar setup is used for the second buoy.

-Sensors on the CB-450 link up to a data logger housed securely in the buoy data well, along with wiring and rechargeable battery packs.
-The logger records measurements as they come in and transmits them via remote telemetry back to researchers at project-defined intervals.
+Sensors on the CB-450 link up to a data logger, housed securely in the buoy data well, along with wiring and rechargeable battery packs.
+The logger records measurements at project-defined intervals and transmits that data via remote telemetry to researchers and project managers.

 Data from the platforms are posted online for simple public access.
 The measurements have also proven useful for educational programs as students use them in theses and presentations.
-Many others also gain experience assembling and deploying the buoys.
+Many others also gain valuable experience working with the buoys and their data.

 Images courtesy University of Saskatchewan